 Money!
 London is known as an expensive city.
 Other than that, most essentials can be easily sourced but comfy walking shoes, layers (the weather can change throughout the day) and waterproof jackets are definitely essentials.

 – The White Horse pub on Brixton Hill (walking distance from Brixton tube), does the best Sunday roast (as well as other yummy mains and deserts).
 It has a great, relaxed atmosphere with big couches that are great for whiling away a wet Sunday afternoon on.

 – Borough Market (London Bridge tube) is an experience in itself with fresh fruit and veg, cakes, cheeses, paellas, pies and wine amongst other goodies.
 Hours can be spent walking and eating so t’s always best to get there hungry.

 – Gordon’s Wine Bar (Charing Cross tube) This underground wine bar, in an old wine cellar has a great atmosphere and setting.
 It’s often full to bursting, especially straight after work but if possible, getting a table in the cave area will make you forget about the hustle and bustle going on above you.

-Mention top three main or traditional dishes/drinks that people must try (including location).
+Mention top three main or traditional dishes/drinks that people must try in London (including location).

 – Fish & Chips from any ‘chippie’ Traditionally served in newspaper (which isn’t allowed these days) this meal is best eaten right from the packaging, doused in salt and vinegar and eaten with the wooden fork provided.
 Who needs crockery?